A Beginners Guide To Buying A Motorbike

 • Leaks – check around the engine casing, chain and forks, and brake calipers for any fluid leaking out.

-Always listen to your gut instinct when buying a new, or used, motorbike – using common sense is as important as following any of the advice we’ve outlined in this article.
+Always listen to your gut instinct when buying a new or used motorbike – using common sense is as important as following any advice outlined in this article.